A long time ago I bought the multi mark and measuring tool from Kreg, and I am very satisfied with it.

 The second way you can use this DIY measuring tool is to create repeating square lines.

-By sliding the tool against the edge of your workpiece, you can make as many square lines as you want.
+By sliding the tool against the edge of your workpiece, you can make as many straight lines as you want.

 This tool saves you a lot of time by not having to check the squareness every time.